Abdulaziz al-Omari

-Abdulaziz al-Omari (Note: عبد العزيز العُمري, ʿAbd al-ʿAzīz al-ʿUmarī, also transliterated as Alomari or al-Umari) (28 May 1979 – 11 September 2001) was a Saudi imam and terrorist who was one of five hijackers of American Airlines Flight 11 as part of the September 11 attacks in 2001.
+Abdulaziz al-Omari (Note: عبد العزيز العُمري, ʿAbd al-ʿAzīz al-ʿUmarī, also transliterated as Alomari or al-Umari) (May 28, 1979 – September 11, 2001) was a Saudi imam and terrorist who was one of five hijackers of American Airlines Flight 11 as part of the September 11 attacks in 2001.
+He accompanied Mohamed Atta before the attack and boarded the airplane with him.

-Prior to the attacks, al-Omari was an imam (pastor) at his mosque in Saudi Arabia's al-Qassim province.
+Prior to the attacks, al-Omari was an imam at his mosque in Saudi Arabia's al-Qassim province.
 He arrived in the United States in June 2001 on a tourist visa, obtained through the Visa Express program.
-On 11 September 2001, al-Omari boarded American Airlines Flight 11 and assisted in the hijacking of the plane, which was crashed into the North Tower of the World Trade Center, as part of the coordinated attacks.
+On September 11, 2001, al-Omari boarded American Airlines Flight 11 and assisted in the hijacking of the plane, which was crashed into the North Tower of the World Trade Center, as part of the coordinated attacks.

 Early life and career

-Abdulaziz al-Omari was born on 28 May 1979 in a poor and conservative Arab family.
-He was born in Aseer, Saudi Arabia and was a fellow countryman of brothers Wail al-Shehri and Waleed al-Shehri, fellow hijackers in the September 11 attacks.
+Abdulaziz al-Omari was born on May 28, 1979 into a poor, conservative Arab family.
+He was born in Asir, Saudi Arabia and was a fellow countryman of brothers Wail al-Shehri and Waleed al-Shehri, fellow hijackers in the September 11 attacks.
 It is alleged he graduated with honors from high school.

 He attained a degree from Imam Muhammad ibn Saud Islamic University, got married, and had a daughter shortly before the attacks.
 He taught as an imam at his mosque in al-Qassim province, which was the "heartland" of Wahhabism, a strict form of Islam.
-At the mosque, which experts refer to as a "terrorist factory", he was possibly taught by the radical cleric Sulayman al Alwan.
+At the mosque, he was possibly taught by the radical cleric Sulayman al Alwan.

 According to Walid bin Attash, al-Omari was one of a group of future hijackers who provided security at Kandahar airport after their basic training at an al-Qaeda camp.
 During the 2000 al-Qaeda summit in Kuala Lumpur, American authorities state that immigration records show that a person named Abdulaziz al-Omari was visiting the country, although they say they are not sure that this was the same person.